Yuriya Takahashi

-Yuriya Takahashi (高橋 勇利也, Takahashi Yuriya) is a Japanese professional footballer who plays as a defender for Thespa Gunma.
+Yuriya Takahashi (高橋 勇利也, Takahashi Yuriya) is a Japanese professional footballer who plays as a defender for club Iwaki FC.

 His father Norio is a former professional footballer.

 Early life

 Yuriya was born in Miyazaki.
 Before turning professional, he played in his youth for Ishima SSS, Fagiano Okayama, Tohoku High School and Kanagawa University.

 Career

 Yuriya made his debut for Thespa against Mito HollyHock on the 4 June 2021.
 He scored his first goal for the club on the 5 July 2023, scoring against Roasso Kumamoto in the 29th minute.